KPJoshi/SymphonyToolboxForScilab/devdoc.md

 Additional help can be obtained from the 'API Scilab' section of the Scilab user documentation.
 It details the functions available for getting data from Scilab and returning data back to it.

-Symphony documentation is available at [Additional Information & Documentation ](https://projects.coin-or.org/SYMPHONY/#DocumentationandAdditionalInformation)
+For more information visit Symphony [ Documentation & Additional Information](https://projects.coin-or.org/SYMPHONY/#DocumentationandAdditionalInformation)